googleate/perfume6/exampleSite/content/deutsch/blog/_index.md

 ---
-title: "Neuigkeiten"
+title: Blog
-subtitle: ""
+subtitle: ''
-# meta description
-description: "Dies ist die Metabeschreibung"
-draft: false
+description: The last news about the world of Perfume

 ---